CORRECTED-Italy election stalemate worst option for markets

 control, but the marketplace as a whole is reasonably complacent

-about the risk we do not get that outcome," said Hardeep Dogra,
+about the risk we do not get that outcome," said UBS currency

 On the surface, markets appear calm just two days before